shiva-varanasi/mordoc-docs/content/en/configuration/sidenav.md

 ---
 title: Side Navigation
-description: Configure the side navigation menu for your Mordoc documentation site using sidenav.yaml.
+description: Configure the side navigation menu for your documentation site using sidenav.yaml.
 ---

 The side navigation provides the primary navigation structure for your documentation site.
 Configure it using the `config/sidenav.yaml` file to create a hierarchical menu with parent pages and child pages.